Onteri/ctci_6th_edition/README.md

 # Cracking the Coding Interview 6th Edition

-- This repository contains my solutions for this book written in Javascript, Python, C++ and C.
+- This repository contains my solutions for CtCI written in Javascript, Python, C++ and C.

 | Chapter                                      | Description                        |
 | :------------------------------------------- | :--------------------------------- |